ashkren/RAG-paper-analysis/README.md

 ---

 <details>
-<summary> If you had to improve RAG's performance with limited resources, which component would you focus on — retrieval or generation — and why?</summary>
+<summary> Question 2: If you've already uploaded relevant documents to your RAG system but performance is still poor, which component would you focus on improving — retrieval or generation — and why?</summary>

-With limited resources, improving the retrieval component would yield the greatest impact.
-RAG’s performance depends primarily on the quality and relevance of the retrieved documents — even a strong generator cannot produce accurate or factual answers without reliable context.
-Enhancing retrieval through better indexing, chunking, or embedding quality directly improves the grounding information the generator relies on.

-Improving the generation component would be less efficient.
-Retraining or fine-tuning a generator is computationally expensive, involves large parameter updates, and typically produces only small gains.
-In contrast, improving retrieval quality is more cost-effective and leads to larger downstream improvements in factual accuracy.
+You should focus on retrieval.
+Even with prompt engineering or an improved generator model, if the retriever returns irrelevant or low-quality documents, the system lacks adequate context to generate accurate responses.
+The principle of "garbage in, garbage out" applies directly here.
+Improving retrieval through better embeddings, chunking strategies, or reranking mechanisms directly enhances the quality of context provided to the generator.
+Once high-quality documents are retrieved, even a relatively simple generator with effective prompting can produce accurate answers.
+However, the reverse is not true.
+No amount of generation improvements can compensate for poor retrieval performance.
 </details>